-This Delicious Turkey Empanadas Recipe will become your fave go to snack or game day food!
+This Delicious Ground Turkey Empanada Recipe will become your fave ground turkey recipes for go to snack or game day food!
 They are filled with flavor and the flakiest crust ever!

-For the last few weeks, I have craved empanadas.
-Seriously craved them.
+For the last few weeks, I have been working on adding more ground turkey into my recipes because it is leaner and simply delicious.
+Recently I began craved empanadas.
+Seriously craved them!
 I decided to search high and low for a recipe that would just “work” because I never made them.
-I have ordered my fair share of empanadas but making them were a different story.
-I am so glad I took the plunge and tried a great empanadas recipe, and I am pleased to present this turkey empanadas recipe to you.
+I have ordered my fair share of empanadas at Mexican restaurants but making them was a different story.
+I am so glad I took the plunge and tried a great empanada recipe, and I am pleased to present it to you.

 For the filling, I replaced the beef with ground turkey and jazzed up a few of the flavors.
 I also omitted the raisins and olives because I didn’t have any on hand.
 I added a tiny bit of paprika as well to the filling to punch up the flavor just a bit.

 After rolling out the lovely dough and adding in the filling, I crimped the sides and fried them until golden brown.
 This Ground Turkey Empanada Recipe was so delicious.
 I really loved the flavor of the flaky crust paired with the amazing juicy filling.

 Using the ground turkey was an awesome choice too.
 It lightened the recipe a little which is hard to do when you are deep frying pie dough.
 Thanks to this ground turkey empanada recipe, my empanada cravings have ceased, and I have a mainstay whenever they decide to resurge.

 - 2 cups unbleached all-purpose flour, plus more for dusting

 - 1 stick (4 ounces) unsalted butter, cold, cut into small pieces

 - 1 tablespoon cold water